ietf-ccamp-wg/ietf-ccamp-optical-path-computation/draft-gbb-ccamp-optical-path-computation-yang.md

 for the te-bandwidth containers defined in {{!I-D.ietf-teas-yang-path-computation}}.

-The OTN path computation model augments all the occurrences of the te-bandwidth container with the OTN technology specific attributes using the otn-link-bandwidth and otn-path-bandwidth groupings defined in {{!I-D.ietf-ccamp-layer1-types}}.
+The OTN path computation model augments all the occurrences of the te-bandwidth container with the OTN technology-specific attributes using the otn-link-bandwidth and otn-path-bandwidth groupings defined in {{!I-D.ietf-ccamp-layer1-types}}.

 {: #optical-te-label}

 ## Label Augmentations

-The models augment all the occurrences of the label-restriction list with WSON, Flexi-grid and OTN technology specific attributes using the l0-label-range-info and flexi-grid-label-range-info groupings defined in {{!RFC9093}} and the otn-label-range-info grouping defined in {{!I-D.ietf-ccamp-layer1-types}}.
+The models augment all the occurrences of the label-restriction list with WSON, Flexi-grid and OTN technology-specific attributes using the l0-label-range-info and flexi-grid-label-range-info groupings defined in {{!RFC9093}} and the otn-label-range-info grouping defined in {{!I-D.ietf-ccamp-layer1-types}}.

-Moreover, the models augment all the occurrences of the te-label container with the WSON, Flexi-grid and OTN technology specific attributes using the wson-label-start-end, wson-label-hop, wson-label-step, flexi-grid-label-start-end, flexi-grid-label-hop and flexi-grid-label-step defined in {{!RFC9093}} and the otn-label-start-end, otn-label-hop and otn-label-step groupings defined in {{!I-D.ietf-ccamp-layer1-types}}.
+Moreover, the models augment all the occurrences of the te-label container with the WSON, Flexi-grid and OTN technology-specific attributes using the wson-label-start-end, wson-label-hop, wson-label-step, flexi-grid-label-start-end, flexi-grid-label-hop and flexi-grid-label-step defined in {{!RFC9093}} and the otn-label-start-end, otn-label-hop and otn-label-step groupings defined in {{!I-D.ietf-ccamp-layer1-types}}.